According to the CDC:

 Zika vs Lyme disease

-Zika virus is a typically mosquito-borne infection that led to an epidemic starting in 2015.
+An epidemic of Zika virus started in 2015.
+This virus is generally spread by mosquitos.
 When Zika spreads from a pregnant woman to her fetus, birth defects such as brain malformations and microcephaly can result.
 One case of microcephaly can devastate a family and potentially cost $10 million.

 The individuals who allege a CDC coverup of the possibility of Lyme sexual transmission have failed to justify their conspiracy theory.
-Why would CDC quickly acknowledge sexual transmission of Zika while maintaining that Lyme disease is not sexually transmissible?
+Why would CDC quickly acknowledge sexual transmission of Zika while maintaining that Lyme disease is not a sexually transmitted infection?

 CDC Frequently Asked Questions: Can Lyme disease be transmitted sexually?